 Conversational tips for managers

 - Start off with an icebreaker.
 This will help to establish a rapport and make direct reports feel comfortable from the beginning.
 Icebreakers don’t have to be complicated.
 Anything like “do you have any exciting plans coming up” will work out fine.
+As part of a wellbeing check-in, starting your meeting with a simple question about how the employee is feeling is recommended.

 - Spend more time listening than talking.
 Asking plenty of questions to direct reports is a great way to help them share more about any given topic.
 Active listening will help you to gain confidence and show that you are really invested in your direct report’s professional well-being.